jacobtomlinson/website/content/posts/2022/2022-01-28-docker-desktop-for-mac-alternatives-for-developers.md

 Minikube seems like a useful tool for running Kubernetes clusters in VMs on your machine.
 The fact that it runs Docker inside means that technically you can connect to it and leverage it directly.
 But as we've seen that experience is less than ideal.

+I'll give it half a point for ports and volumes because they work, but painfully.

+2/5.

 ### Run Docker on a virtual machine or remote machine

 We could also run Linux ourselves either in a virtual machine or remotely on another system.
 However both of these options would mean visiting a different IP to access your containers and not being able to mount files from your Mac directly.
 Using a remote machine also means that you would lose access if you didn't have a decent network connection.

+This means that a VM would only get 2/5 and a remove machine only 1/5.

 In this case you might as well develop directly on that Linux machine over SSH, it'll make your life easier.